Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Electromagnetic Power Flow From The Dark-Matter Field

+The dark-matter-induced electric field $\vec{E}_{\rm DM}$ possesses a bandwidth given by eq. (\ref{eq:delta_nuDM}).
+Nevertheless, in this toy calculation, we assume that the cavity linewidth is larger than this bandwidth, so that for the purpose of calculating signal power we may treat the dark-matter signal as monochromatic.
 We assume that the dark-matter electric field lies in the $\hat{z}$ direction.
-For the axion, this may be arranged by applying a DC magnetic field in the $\hat{z}$ direction.
-We assume that the magnetic field is uniform.
+For the axion, this may be arranged by applying a uniform DC magnetic field in the $\hat{z}$ direction:

+where $B_{0}$ is the magnitude of the applied magnetic field.
 For the hidden photon, the experimentalist does not control the direction of the electric field.
 However, this is not of consequence for the sensitivity comparison.
-Misalignment with the detector results in the same multiplicative reduction in sensitivity for both the sheet and the cavity.
+Misalignment with the detector results in the same multiplicative reduction in sensitivity for both the broadband resistive absorber and the cavity.